 You're responsible for the team, not the code.
 That's a harder job.

-The skills that made you a great engineer or engineering manager are not the skills you need now.
+The skills that made you a great engineering manager are not the skills you need now.
 The transition is real, and most people underestimate it.

 The VP of Engineering role looks like a promotion.
 And it is — in title, scope, and responsibility.
 What it actually represents is a career change.
-You move from a domain where you can measure your own impact directly (code ships, tests pass, velocity moves) to one where your impact is entirely mediated by other people.
+You move from a domain where your impact was visible — your teams shipped, your managers grew, your org functioned — to one where the signals are slower, the variables are messier, and the feedback loop spans quarters, not sprints.
 That is a much harder feedback loop to work with.

 The VPs of Engineering who scale well through their first year are the ones who find that feedback loop quickly — who build the habits, the relationships, and the perspective that the role actually demands.
 That usually requires someone outside the company who can see what you can't yet see about yourself.